akkwok2099/capstone_grocery_market/README.md

 - [Flask-Authlib-Client](https://docs.authlib.org/en/latest/client/flask.html) is a Flask extension that adds support for separate authorization/resource servers.
 It extends authlib's flask integration.

-- [Python-Jose-Cryptodome](https://pypi.org/project/python-jose-cryptodome/) is a JOSE, which is a framework intened to provide a method to securely transfer claims between parties, implementation in Python using pycryptodome instead pycrypto.
+- [Python-Jose-Cryptodome](https://pypi.org/project/python-jose-cryptodome/) is a JOSE (which is a framework intened to provide a method to securely transfer claims between parties) implementation in Python using pycryptodome instead of pycrypto.

 * #### Database Setup
-With Postgres running, restore a database using the grocery.sql file provided.
+With PostgresSQL running, restore a database using the grocery.sql file provided.
 From the backend folder in terminal run:

 ```bash
 psql grocery_market < grocery.psql